robinfrancis186/neuro-learn/backend/INTEGRATION_GUIDE.md

 ---

-Your LangChain integration is now complete and ready to provide personalized, AI-powered educational experiences for neurodivergent learners! 🎉
+Your integration is now complete and ready to provide personalized, AI-powered educational experiences for neurodivergent learners! 🎉